cbarkinozer/Spring/Documentation/1_ Spring.md

 **Advantages of IoC principle**:
 Decouples the task implementation from its execution.
-Modules are pluggable and can be easily replaced with their equivalent.
+Modules are pluggable and easily interchangeable with their equivalents.
 Eases out the modular testing.

 **Methods for achieving Inversion Of Control**: Strategy Design Pattern, Service Locator Pattern, or Dependency Injection.